 Examples of intangible assets

 Assets without physical substance are created daily, continually expanding the definition of an intangible asset.
 Any resource controlled by an entity as part of a purchase or self-creation that creates a certain economic benefit constitutes an asset.
-While their intangible nature may make their value somewhat subjective, it is often these assets that govern the legality of business and the control of production.
+While their intangible nature may make their value somewhat subjective, these assets often govern the legality of business and the control of production.

-Goodwill.
-This intangible is often recognized when one business acquires another.
-It represents the excess of cost paid by the purchasing business over the value of the purchased business’ assets.
+Goodwill: This intangible is often recognized when one business acquires another.
+It represents the excess of cost paid by the purchasing business over the value of the purchased business's assets.
 For example, a purchasing company might pay $8 million for a company valued at $7 million, giving the purchased company a goodwill of $1 million based on its business reputation and other contributing factors.

-Copyright.
-Granting copyright to a purchasing company allows them to continue creation and sale of the purchased company's services or products.
+Copyright: Granting copyright to a purchasing company allows it to continue creation and sale of the purchased company's services or products.

-Intellectual properties – such as songs, designs, trademarks and inventions – are intangible assets.
-Additional intangible assets include software licenses, motion pictures, customer lists and franchises.
+Intellectual properties – such as songs, designs, trademarks and inventions – are also intangible assets, as are software licenses, motion pictures, customer lists and franchises.

 Amortizing intangible assets

 Amortization of intangible assets entails expensing out their value over their intended lifetime.
-Much like tangible assets, intangible assets have a useful lifetime or depreciation.
+Much like tangible assets, intangible assets have a useful lifetime, or depreciation.
 Some elements, such as goodwill, have an indefinite useful life, whereas things like patents only possess a useful lifetime of 20 years.
-The remaining useful lifetime influences the overall value of an intangible asset, much like the age of a company's equipment.
+The remaining useful lifetime influences the overall intangible asset valuation, much like the age of a company's equipment.

-Some intangibles possess a determinable life, also known as a legal life or economic life.
+Some intangibles have a determinable life, also known as a legal life or economic life.
 The overall value, or cost of the asset, is divided against the remaining duration of its useful life.
 Such assets include software licenses, patents and customer lists.
 Other assets have indeterminable lives dependent on how long the company's brand will hold value.
-These include assets such as brand name and goodwill – elements dependent on a company's reputation and growth.
+These assets include brand name and goodwill – elements dependent on a company's reputation and growth.

-Accountants commonly amortize intangible assets using a straight-line method.
+Accountants commonly amortize intangible assets using the straight-line method.
 For example, a patent may cost a company $50,000 to obtain.
-The patent's legal life is 20 years, but the company only plans on utilizing the patent for 10 years before creating a newer product.
+The patent's legal life is 20 years, but the company only plans to utilize the patent for 10 years before creating a newer product.
 The company would then be required to amortize the patent over 10 years, yielding a per-year amortization of $5,000.

 Acquiring intangible assets

-Intangible assets are obtained through a variety of methods.
-A common practice among businesses is to obtain all assets during a company acquisition or merger.
-Additional methods include:
+Businesses obtain intangible assets through various methods.
+A common practice is to obtain all assets during a company acquisition or merger.
+These are some other possible methods:

-Separate purchase.
-Assets can be purchased from an existing company, just like purchasing regular services.
-For the right price, companies will give up things such as patents and other production rights to the purchaser.
+Separate purchase: Assets can be purchased from an existing company, just like purchasing regular services.
+For the right price, companies will give up patents and other production rights to the purchaser.

-Government grants.
-In some circumstances, intangible assets are acquired free of charge through the use of a government grant.
-For example, the government may transfer or allocate intangible assets to a company, such as licenses to operate or land usage rights.
+Government grants: In some circumstances, intangible assets are acquired free of charge through a government grant.
+For example, the government may transfer or allocate intangible assets, such as licenses to operate or land usage rights, to a company.

-- Self-creation.
-Not all assets need to be purchased and can be created internally for use or future sale.
+- Self-creation: Not all assets need to be purchased; they can be created internally for use or future sale.
 In this instance, companies rely on their own in-house resources to create the intangible resource.

-The value of intangible assets is dependent both on the cost of creation and the long-term value associated.
-How these assets are acquired and exchanged, in addition to how they influence the market, contribute to their value, factors that tangible assets like real estate cannot mirror.
+The value of intangible assets depends on both the cost of creation and the asset's long-term value.
+How these assets are acquired and exchanged, as well as how they influence the market, contribute to their value.